 Author: Don Tapscott

-The last item in the top of the books on financial management is a guide to the blockchain, revealing the very essence of this ingenious invention in a fascinating way.
+The last item at the top of the books on financial management is a guide to the blockchain, revealing the very essence of this ingenious invention in a fascinating way.

-Good works of literature for businessmen and entrepreneurs will give you a lot of practical advice and recommendations, show you how to escape critical situations, teach you new knowledge, how to change bad habits, and how to form the thinking that leads to real success.
+Good literature for businesses and entrepreneurs will give you many practical advice and recommendations, show you how to escape critical situations, teach you new knowledge, change bad habits, and form the thinking that leads to real success.